-Costa Mesa is 35 miles south of LAX, near the surf capital, Huntington Beach, and swanky Newport Beach.
+Costa Mesa is 35 miles south of LAX, between the surf capital, Huntington Beach, and swanky Newport Beach and 30 minutes from Disneyland.
 I live in Costa Mesa half the year and visited often when my daughter was working here.
-We can vouch for the sunny California weather, world-class shopping, but mostly the variety of restaurants.
+We can vouch for the sunny California weather, and world-class shopping, but mostly the variety of restaurants.
 Here is our list of recommendations so far.

 Costa Mesa Restaurants for Dinner